waldo323/circuitpython_neopixel_utilities/README.md

 library for manipulating a strip of NeoPixels

 The code assumes a strand length of 10 pixels.
-This may be changed to an input as the library progresses.
+This may(should be) be changed to an input as the library progresses.

 requires:
 * software: